 My first career was over 30 years ago as a 21 year old hair stylist and make up artist where I offered coupons to clients in order to build my client base.
-Eventually I founded a very profitable business in this industry.
-During those early first years in business ownership, I kept my fees comparable, more than the less experienced stylists, but in line with my expertise as I grew my skills (i.e. I raised my fees as my expertise grew).
+Eventually I built a very profitable business in that industry.
+During those early first years in business ownership, I kept my fees competitive and in line with my expertise.
+And I raised my fees as my experience grew.

-I sold that business a few years later, with a long client list, and for a very nice tidy sum while some of my more flashy and high priced colleagues ("I don't get out of bed for less than $300 a cut) slowly saw their businesses dwindle, or were always on the hustle for the highest paying clients.
+I sold that business a few years later, with a long client list, for a nice tidy sum while some of my more high priced colleagues ("I don't get out of bed for less than $500 a cut) slowly saw their businesses dwindle, or were always on the hustle for the highest paying clients.

-This was the model that just worked for me as a hair stylist and business owner.
-I kind of made it up as I went along in my early 20s, and learned just as much from my mistakes (and there were many) as I did from the successes.
+This was the model that worked well for me as a hair stylist and business owner.
+As a young person in my early 20s, I pretty much made it up as I went along.
+And I learned just as much from my mistakes (and there were many) as I did from the successes.

 My second business in my 30s was as an interior designer and founder of Eden Designs and Interiors.
 And once again, I offered discounts and created client packages as part of my business model.
 I refined this business model by using what I had learned in my first business.
-I had a long wait list, and my fees were much higher than some designers (again, in line with my evolving design skills), yet lower than less skilled designers in Brentwood or Beverly Hills because that client demographic was different than my client demographic when I first began in that industry.
+I had a long wait list, and my fees were much higher than some designers (again, in line with my evolving design skills), yet lower than the designers in Brentwood or Beverly Hills because that client demographic was different than my client demographic.

-Over the years, as my reputation grew, those clients from Beverly Hills reached out to me.
-While I did not raise my rates based on their zip codes, I also did not offer discounts for those design clients because they could afford my full design rate.
+Over the years as my reputation grew, clients from Beverly Hills reached out to me.
+While I did not raise my rates based on their zip codes, I also did not offer discounts because they could afford my full design rate.
 Instead, I built in a travel fee that I openly shared with the client (I am one hour east of Beverly Hills and with Los Angeles traffic, that can add up to 2 hours in each direction).

 You know what that is called in my world?
 Ethical business practices.